 Fiji is an archipelago of more than 300 islands in the South Pacific.
 With its beautiful landscapes, palm-lined beaches and coral reefs with clear lagoons, Fiji is definitely a dream destination.
 Most people go there to relax on white sandy beaches or dive among the beautiful coral reef.
 Nadi is Fiji’s second largest town and is actually a quite interesting place to visit if you want to have a glimpse of what Fijian’s life looks like.
+Read on for tips on where to stay, eat and the best things to do in Nadi.

 How to get to Nadi